Das Millionenspiel: Background

-Intentionally "exaggerat[ing] the contemporary situation [in television] and project[ing] it into the future in order to illuminate the present", as Günter Rohrbach, then head of TV programming at WDR, said at the time, the film anticipated developments in the media, such as commercial television (which did not exist in Germany until 1984), the drive for ratings, reality shows, the Big Brother effect, and constant interruptions by highly sexualized advertisements.
-It culminates in the moderation of Thilo Uhlenhorst (played by the popular ZDF show host Dieter Thomas Heck) and his "reporters" (also represented by well-known television and sports reporters) who cover the manhunt like a sports event.
+Intentionally "exaggerat[ing] the contemporary situation [in television] and project[ing] it into the future in order to illuminate the present", as Günter Rohrbach, then head of TV programming at WDR, said at the time, the film anticipated developments in the media, such as commercial television (which did not exist in West Germany until 1984), the drive for ratings, reality shows, the Big Brother effect, and constant interruptions by highly sexualized advertisements.
+It culminates in the presentation by Thilo Uhlenhorst (played by popular ZDF show host Dieter Thomas Heck) and his "reporters" (also represented by well-known television and sports reporters) who cover the manhunt like a sports event.

-Menge achieved authenticity by trimmed exterior shots and cleverly interspersed "documentaries".
+Menge used trimmed exterior shots and cleverly interspersed "documentaries" to heighten the authentic look and feel of the show.
 Lotz is shown evading pursuit by dangerous and dramatic means such as jumping out of windows.
 When the film premiered on 18 October 1970 on ARD, some viewers thought they were watching a real manhunt.
-Before the broadcast in 1970, an announcer said that "the rules of the game were according to the January 7, 1973, federal law promoting leisure activities, as published in Bundesgesetzblatt (Germany), part 2, page 965".
+Before the broadcast in 1970, an announcer said that "the rules of the game were in accordance with the January 7, 1973, federal law promoting leisure activities, as published in Bundesgesetzblatt (Germany), part 2, page 965".
 After the film ended, thousands of angry telephone calls, letters, and telegrams were received; some people even called the fictitious telephone number of the station and asked to register in the role of the hunted or a hunter.
 One woman wrote to put forward her husband's name to be hunted because the family needed the money.